fpolit/ama-framework/README.md

 ```

 #### Developers
-If you want to contribute to `ama-framework` your welcome.
+If you want to contribute to `ama-framework` you are welcome.
 As developer you will first create a python virtualenv
 and then install `ama` and the developer packages.
 ```bash